SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Commands/Z-OrderCommands/BringToFront/README.md

 #Bring To Front Sample

-This sample demonstrate how to execute the BringToFront command.
-The BringToFront command is used to visually brings the selected element to the front over all other overlapped elements.
+This sample demonstrates how to execute the BringToFront command.
+The BringToFront command is used to visually bring the selected element to the front over all other overlapped elements.

 Demo Link: